mattsantand/pynumericalphasematching/doc/source/how-to.rst

 Inhomogeneous waveguide
 -----------------------
 A real, inhomogeneous waveguide is defined using the class :class:`pynumpm.waveguide.RealisticWaveguide`.
-The following block of code creates a 15mm-long waveguide, with a 10 :math:`\mu\mathrm{m}` poling, and a with a parabolic width profile ranging between 7 and 7.5 :math:`\mu\mathrm{m}`.
+The following code creates a 15mm-long waveguide, with a 10 :math:`\mu\mathrm{m}` poling, and a with a parabolic width profile ranging between 7 and 7.5 :math:`\mu\mathrm{m}`.

 ::